 Albanian legislation recognizes the joint ventures under the term of simple company, since it is based on an agreement only and no legal personality is granted to this partnership.
-Joint ventures may be concluded by two or more persons, whether individuals or legal entities, foreign or national, agreeing to engage in an economic activity in order to share profits deriving there from.
+Joint ventures are foreseen by the provisions of the Civil Code (articles 1074 -1112) and may be concluded by two or more persons, whether individuals or legal entities, foreign or national, agreeing to engage in an economic activity in order to share profits deriving there from.
 There is no minimum capital requirement.